oraclesorg/oracles-initial-keys/README.md

 ## Generation of new initial keys

 - Install required packages `npm install`
+- If run on your local machine, edit `config.json` and set `Ethereum.live.rpc` property to `"http://$BOOTNODE_IP:8540"`.
+If run from bootnode itself, skip this step.
 - `node ./generateInitialKey.js`
 -  Send 2 transactions in Parity `http://$BOOTNODE_IP:8180/` with contract owner